tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 defect toleration).

-In some project management interpretations, *Quality* is considered to be one of a project's available _interrelated constraint levers_: time, resources, and scope.
+In some project management interpretations, *Quality* is considered to be one of a project's available _interrelated constraint levers_ with the big 3: time, resources, and scope.
 Adjust one, and the others are affected.
-Increase resources, and you can accomplish more project scope, or do the same scope in more time.
+Increase resources, and you can accomplish more project scope, or do the same scope in less time.
 Lower the scope, you can also lower resources or lower the time required.
 But can you lower *Quality* and cause time, resources, or scope to change?
 Hell no. This is a foolish notion and Software Engineers (and especially their managers), should